hectorcorrea/hectorcorrea.github.io/blog/2023-10-18/fixie.md

 $ ./fixie
 fixie - a one gear static site generator

-Using layout file: ./layout.html
+No layout file (./layout.html) was found
 Processing .md files...
   about.md
   index.md
 No blog entries (./blog/) were found
 ```

-Notice how it reports that it is using our `layout.html` file and that it processed `about.md` and `index.md` .
+Notice how it reports that processed `about.md` and `index.md`.
 If you list your files again you should notice now the newly generated `about.html` and `index.html` files.

 ```
 $ ls